 Honorable Mention, Prose

-To submit literary work for the 2014-15 Cadigan Prizes, please use the Stadler Center Application Portal.
+To submit literary work for the 2015-16 Cadigan Prizes, please use the Stadler Center Application Portal.
 (All submissions must be received via the portal; we no longer accept paper submissions.)
-The deadline for the 2014-15 prizes is Tuesday, Dec.
-9. Notification is in January.
-The portal will be open for submissions in fall 2014.
+The deadline for the 2015-16 prizes is Tuesday, Dec.
+8. Notification is in January.

 Molly Brown '15